LuShenJ/PyEMILI/README.rst

 Step 2: Compile with pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the root directory where contain the setup.py file, run:
+In the root directory which contains the setup.py file, run:

 .. code-block:: bash